 A list of required data that shall be used in the model recalibration is presented in Table 8.
 The list includes groundwater levels, meteorological data, dewatering rates, and parameters from the Santa Rosa Stockpile to be used for a water balance.
-Hourly meteorological data shall be collected at both the southern Morenci weather station located at Latitude North 33° 3' 9.67" and Longitude West 109° 19' 56.68" and a northern Morenci weather station which shall be constructed near the 402 tower at Latitude North 33° 06' 07.42" and Longitude West 109° 22' 37.56".
-Until the northern Morenci weather station is constructed and fully operational, a rain gauge, located in the Santa Rosa substation shall suffice for meteorological data collection.
+Hourly meteorological data shall be collected at both the southern Morenci weather station located at Latitude North 33° 3' 9.67" and Longitude West 109° 19' 56.68" and the northern Morenci weather station Latitude North 33° 06' 07.42" and Longitude West 109° 22' 37.56".